 Read also: Influence of Blogs in Social Media

 Do come up with relevant, unbranded hashtags

 Brand hashtags don’t have to (read: shouldn’t) consider your brand name, but should serve your brand and what you stand for.
 Herschel Supply Co. offers a prime example of what this implies.
-The bag and accessories brand founded a hashtag called #welltravelled, which they used to share wonderful travel photos featuring their products taken by their employees and followers.
+The bag and accessories brand found #welltravelled, which they used to share wonderful travel photos featuring their products taken by their employees and followers.
 Viewing photos from regular people on the official Herschel account quickly prompted more of their followers to encompass the hashtag and share their Herschel photos.
 As such, the company has produced a growing movement that supplies them with fantastic, follower-generated content to practice on their social accounts.

-How not to Use Hashtags (Don’t!)
+How not to Use Hashtags?
+(Don’t!)